Are you at least 21 years of age or hold a valid medical marijuana card?

 THC or CBD Product

 Depending on your desired effect from smoking weed, it’s important to decide whether you’re in the market for THC products or CBD products.
-THC is more likely to get you “high,” while CBD products are better suited for individuals that need help getting relaxed without the psychoactive feeling.
+THC is more likely to get you “high,” while CBD products are better suited for individuals who need help getting relaxed without the psychoactive feeling.
 Cannabis product labels will indicate which is active in the flower and will show the exact THC/CBD contents and ratios.
 Keep in mind that higher THC doesn’t make you higher every time, as there are a number of other factors in play.

 Cannabis Flower Weight